 UK demand for the car was weak, owing perhaps to prevailing economic conditions, the aftermath of the oil embargo, the negative publicity surrounding the embattled BL group and the fact that the four-door XJ looked as good, cost less and in LWB form offered a good deal more practicality.

-In the US market, while sales of personal luxury coupés hadn’t completely nose-dived, they were in significant decline.
+In the US market, while sales of personal luxury coupés hadn’t completely nose-dived, they were by then in significant decline.
 The XJ-C had simply arrived a decade too late.
 Furthermore, the Autumn announcement of the mechanically similar XJ-S saw potential V12 XJ-C customers on both sides of the Atlantic opt instead for the newer, more modish alternative, despite some reservations towards XJ-S’ more radical style.

 The XJ-C became something of a liability for Jaguar, owing to its complex build, NVH, refinement and sealing issues, so the decision was reluctantly taken to discontinue the model in 1977.
 Curiously, the last few hundred were listed as 1978 models; these cars, in V12 form were fitted with the far-superior GM 400 automatic gearbox, which became common to all V12-engined Jaguar’s that year.
 In all, 10,487 XJ-C models were built.

 XJ-C wouldn’t be the first or last car which entered production with significant and fundamental flaws, largely because its creators were hooked upon its styling.
-Certainly its looks and suave demeanour acted as a powerful counterbalance to its foibles, but it’s debatable as to whether these were sufficient, then or now.
+Certainly its looks and suave demeanour acted as a powerful counterbalance to its foibles, but it remains debatable as to whether these were sufficient, then or now.
 But for many however, it remains (from a visual perspective at least) the XJ perfected.

-It’s somewhat ironic that XJ-C, despite being planned from the outset, arrived as something of an afterthought and having been eclipsed by in-house rivals, went out with something of a whimper – a consequence perhaps of having been left on the back burner too long.
+It is somewhat ironic that XJ-C, despite being planned from the outset, arrived as something of an afterthought and having been eclipsed by in-house rivals, went out with something of a whimper – a consequence perhaps of having been left on the back burner too long.
 Realistically then, while a nice idea in theory, the Coupé probably ought to have remained a one-off.

 We recommend this dissertation upon XJ6 here